willh/willh.github.com/_posts/2016-07-17-dropwizard-courtesy-client-design-pattern.md

 #### The API subproject

-API project used to define request & response objects for the HTTP interface.
-The classes are Jackson-annotated and where necessary [Swagger-annotated](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).
+The API project used to define request & response objects for the HTTP interface.
+The classes are Jackson-annotated [Data Transfer Objects](http://martinfowler.com/eaaCatalog/dataTransferObject.html) without logic that will be serialised to/from your preferred format (most commonly [JSON](http://wiki.fasterxml.com/JacksonHome) or [XML](https://github.com/FasterXML/jackson-dataformat-xml)).
 The API project produces a jar file used to share the request & response objects between the client and service, so that the client does not depend on the service.

 <br />

 #### The service subproject

-The service project is produces the jar file used to deploy and run the application.
+The service project produces the jar file used to deploy and run the application.
 The service project is the core of the web service, hosting the HTTP server and processing responses.
 The service project depends on API – it takes the request objects and serves up response objects to meet the interface.
 The service project hides its implementation and internal domain objects from clients.
-See the [sample project](LINK-TO-SAMPLE-SERVICE-SRC-FOLDER) and how the `Person` class is defined only in the service project and mapped to the `PersonResponse` class to be used in the HTTP interface.
+See the [sample project](https://github.com/KainosSoftwareLtd/sample-dropwizard-service/blob/master/sample-service/src/main/java/com/sample/) and how the `Person` class is defined only in the service project and mapped to the `PersonResponse` class to be used in the HTTP interface.

 _Only_ the service project integration tests depend on the client project – this ensures that any breaking change to the API that was made by the service but not implemented in the client would cause tests to fail, as this represents a change to the contract for downstream consumers.
 Outside of the integration test code, the service project does not depend on the client project to run.